 LDTs have generally been considered to be tests that are intended for clinical use and that are designed, manufactured and used within a single laboratory.
 The FDA takes the position that it has the authority to regulate such tests as devices under the FDCA.
 The FDA has historically exercised enforcement discretion, meaning FDA has not enforced premarket review or other applicable FDA requirements with respect to LDTs.
 In addition, the New York State Department of Health, or NYSDOH, separately approves certain LDTs offered to New York State patients.
-The laboratory partner to whom we license our technology will be responsible for obtaining the requisite approvals for our LDT in New York.
+The laboratory partner to whom we license our technology will be responsible for obtaining the requisite approvals for our LDT in New York, and maintaining CLIA-certification and state clinical laboratory licenses, where applicable.